-Prior to application submission: The criteria for all award rounds in published on our website.
-If you have any questions on the criteria, you can contact firstname.lastname@example.org.
-You may be able to speak with the Catalyst Fund Programme Manager about the aims of a specific grant round.
+Before application submission: We publish all information relevant to Catalyst applications in our application pack.
+If you have any additional questions on how we assess applications, you can contact [email protected].
 Please note that out of fairness to other applicants, we do not review applications ahead of them being submitted.

-After application submission: Once you have received the decision of the panel, you can request feedback on your application by replying to the email.
-We will always aim to provide you with feedback when requested, but occasionally grant rounds are too popular for us to deliver this, despite our best intentions.
-If you have any questions about your application, please email email@example.com.
+After application submission: Once you have received the decision of the panel, you can request feedback on your application by replying to the decision email.

-I want to send additional information to support my application.
+Can I send additional information to support my application?